zaim-abbasi/Weather-App/README.md

 ---

-For any questions or support, please contact [Zaim Abbasi] at [zaim.k.abbasi@gmail.com].
+For any questions or support, please contact Zaim Abbasi at zaim.k.abbasi@gmail.com.